phueb/AOCHILDESRelations/README.md

 ## Background

-This repository contains words extracted from the AO-CHILDES corpus, and information about the relations they enter with each other.
+This repository contains words extracted from the AO-CHILDES corpus, and information about the semantic relations they enter with each other.

 ## Relations included in the data